 And holy protein!
 Lamb is packed with the stuff and contains all of the essential amino acids we’re meant to get through our foods, because our bodies can’t make them.
 If you’re physically active, getting enough protein is even more important, and this lamb chops recipe is a tasty choice.

-As you can see, as a red meat, lamb chops are a terrific source of B vitamins, especially vitamin B12.
+Lamb chops are a terrific source of B vitamins, especially vitamin B12.
 This is one of the most common deficiencies, but it’s so vital to our overall health.
-B12 helps keep energy levels high, protect our brains from neurodegenerative diseases like dementia and maintain heart health.
-(2, 3)

 How to Make Grilled Lamb Chops